David Rodríguez Torrado

 🌍 International Research Collaboration

-- ETH Zurich (Switzerland, since 2024)
+• ETH Zurich (Switzerland), since 2024

-Research collaborator in an interdisciplinary project led by Prof. Stefan Bechtold and LL.M.
-Luka Nenadic at the Center for Law & Economics.- (Ongoing) Empirical research on on large-scale multilingual analysis of privacy policies to evaluate changes following the enforcement of the New Federal Act on Data Protection (nFADP).
+• (Ongoing) Empirical research on on large-scale multilingual analysis of privacy policies to evaluate changes following the enforcement of the New Federal Act on Data Protection (nFADP).

-- King’s College London (UK, since 2024)
+• King’s College London (UK), since 2024

-Visiting Ph.D. student at the Department of Informatics, collaborating with Prof. William Seymour and Prof. Jose Such.- Conducted research on automated policy compliance in conversational AI systems, including the development of a framework to evaluate chatbot behaviors against organizational policies.
+• Conducted research on automated policy compliance in conversational AI systems, including the development of a framework to evaluate chatbot behaviors against organizational policies.

-- Carnegie Mellon University (USA, since 2022)
+• Carnegie Mellon University (USA), since 2022

-Visiting Ph.D. student at the School of Computer Science (2023), hosted by Prof. Norman Sadeh.- Focused on automating the analysis of privacy policies using Large Language Models.
+Visiting Ph.D. student at the School of Computer Science (2023), hosted by Prof. Norman Sadeh.

-- Research collaboration resulted in seven joint publications, including papers at PETS and high impact journals.
+• Research collaboration resulted in seven joint publications, including papers at PETS and high impact journals.

-- ETH Zurich (Switzerland, since 2022)
+• ETH Zurich (Switzerland), since 2022

-Research collaborator in an interdisciplinary project led by Prof. Stefan Bechtold and Prof. Amit Zac at the Center for Law & Economics.- Contributed to empirical research on large-scale automated GDPR compliance auditing.
+Research collaborator in an interdisciplinary project led by Prof. Amit Zac and Prof. Stefan Bechtold at the Center for Law & Economics.

-- Co-authored a working paper in progress: “The Court Speaks, But Who Listens?
+• Co-authored a working paper in progress: “The Court Speaks, But Who Listens?
 Automated Compliance Review of the GDPR” (CLE Working Paper Series 01/2024).

 DOI: 10.3929/ethz-b-000664943